GeoscienceAustralia/ML-preprocessing/README.md

 ## Dependencies:

+Install the following after loading required modules (listed in the next section) on Gadi:
+* `pywavelts`:

+  Install as: `pip3.7 install pywavelets --user`

 There are no major additional dependencies other than the ones defined below, which are already available on Gadi.